essej/paulxstretch/readme.txt

 Released under GNU General Public License v.3 license.

 History :
-10-07-2018 1.3.0
+11-05-2018 1.3.0
-	-Added varispeed (resampling speed change) feature when spectral stretch engine is bypassed -Added shortcut keys (may not work properly in all plugin formats and hosts) :
+	-Added varispeed (resampling speed change) feature when spectral stretch engine is bypassed -Added shortcut key (may not work properly in all plugin formats and hosts) :
-		I to open file import dialog
+		"I" to open file import dialog
 	-Added VST3 version
+	-Removed VST2 version from binaries. :( It is still possible to build VST2 from source code, if the VST2 SDK is available.
+(But distributing the binaries is likely not allowed if the distributor doesn't have the VST2 license agreement signed by Steinberg.)
 07-09-2018 1.2.2
 	-Add option to mute audio when capturing audio -Automatically adjust play range after capturing to captured length